Urban development of the city of Cartagena

-During the 17th century the foundation of various convents took place, in which orders such as the Dominicans, the Augustinians or the Franciscans settled in the city.
-While the council's repeated requests to the diocese for more parishes were systematically rejected.
-The convents configure a different urban landscape.
+During the 17th century, various convents were founded, in which orders such as the Dominicans, the Augustinians or the Franciscans settled in the city.
+While the council's repeated requests to the diocese to have more parishes were systematically rejected.
+The convents make up a different urban landscape.
 And the orders that run them channel the cultural, religious and even health life of Cartagena during the entire 17th century.

 Cartagena in the 18th century

 The great change of the city and its surroundings came with the Bourbon dynasty.
 During the first half of the 18th century, various fortification works were undertaken in the city.
 These include the construction of a rampart wall and towers that protected the San Diego suburb in 1721.

 Cartagena becomes the capital of the Mediterranean Maritime Department thanks to which the city grows and develops.
 In addition, King Carlos III orders the fortification of the square.
 Building between 1771 and 1792 the last walled enclosure that the city had.

 In addition, an arsenal and a dock were built on what remained of the Mandarache Sea.
 The communication of the Rambla de Benipila with this dock was cut to prevent it from getting muddy.
 So it had to be diverted to the girl Algameca.
 The swampy terrain of the Almarjal ended at the Rambla de Benipila through the so-called "Anguililla Canal".
 Which was barely pending.
 So when the Almarjal lost communication with the port, it became an unhealthy area that caused a multitude of epidemics during the 19th century.

 In 1799 there was a transcendent territorial reform in Spain, creating the maritime provinces.
 Along with those of Alicante, Asturias, Cádiz, Málaga and Santander, the one in Cartagena was created.
 Segregating it from the province of Murcia and subsisting until the territorial division of Javier de Burgos in 1833